NSS has teamed with Xtraordinary Innovative Space Partnerships, Inc. (XISP-Inc.) on the Alpha Cube Sat (ACS).

 - MOCA – Management Operations Control Applications

 - HTA – Halfway To Anywhere missions

-After launch the ACS spacecraft will follow progressive, low-energy trajectories to reach a deep space distance of 4 million km (about 10 times the distance from the Earth to the Moon).
+After launch the ACS spacecraft will follow progressive, low-energy trajectories to reach a deep space distance of at least three million km (about ten times the distance from the Earth to the Moon).

 Depending on the final launch schedule ACS may be able to compete in the Lunar Derby before continuing on to compete in the Deep Space Derby.
 The alternative of accomplishing the reverse trajectory competing in the Deep Space Derby first and then transitioning to the Lunar Derby as originally proposed remains a possibility.